murrayl2/Deck-Shuffle/README.md

 <br>

 ## Support <a name="support"></a>
-If there are any issues, email one of us at:
+If there are any issues you may email me at:

-brendeljd@appstate.edu (Joey Brendel)

-powellca1@appstate.edu (Charlie Powell)

-millertj6@appstate.edu (Troy Miller)
+murrayl@appstate.edu
 <br>

 ## License <a name="license"></a>